 We do a lot of cooking and baking in our house, so our kitchen equipment has to work well and stand up to lots of use.
-With that in mind, here are the kitchen gadgets and appliances that I consider essential.
+With that in mind, here are the kitchen gadgets, appliances, cookware, bakeware and storage containers that I consider essential.
 These are all things that we’ve used for years.

 For years I just used cheap spatulas, and they always mildewed around the seam where the rubber spatula connected with the handle.
 Then, I scored a couple Kitchenaid spatulas at a thrift store, and I’ll never buy anything else again.
 Since the tops come off for washing, you don’t have to worry about water getting trapped between the two pieces.
 I just allow both parts to dry completely before I put them back together.